Aminocyclopyrachlor: Imprelis

+Toxicology

+The human ADI is 2.8 mg/kg/day, (224 mg/day for an 80 kg adult) based on a NOEL of 297 mg/kg/d in a 2 year long study on rats.

+Non-target plant effects

 Although auxin-mimicking herbicides are selectively toxic to dicots, some angiosperms are also affected.
 Due to the emergence of damage to some conifer species, the United States Environmental Protection Agency and DuPont advised professional applicators and residential consumers to not use Imprelis where Norway spruce or white pine trees are present on or near the property being treated.

+Residue

 Tomato plants are the preeminent bioassay platform for testing auxin herbicide damage because they are extremely sensitive to it.
 In a controlled greenhouse test, tomato plants were mulched with the remains of Norway spruce and honey locust trees that were damaged from exposure to AMCP that had been applied to adjacent turf grass more than a year prior to the tomato tests.
 The mulch (i.e. shredded foliage and stems) contained 4.7 to 276 ppb of AMCP.
 All of the AMCP-exposed tomato plants sustained visible damage while the unexposed controls showed no damage.
 Residual AMCP in the exposed tomato plants ranged from 0.5 to 8.0 ppb.

+Environmental fate

 As with aminopyralid, AMCP-contaminated soil, mulch, or compost should be excluded from sensitive crops or gardens.
+Plant material that has been treated with AMCP may not be used for mulch or compost.
 The dissipation half-life (DT_{50}) time of AMCP has been measured at between 3 and >112 days in four soils from the Northern Great Plains.
-More recently, the time required for 90% degradation (DT_{90}) was found to be 622 to 921 days.
-As a practical matter, all material in AMCP-treated areas should be regarded as permanently poisonous to tomatoes and other nightshades until proven safe.
+More recently, the time required for 90% degradation (DT_{90}) was found to be 622 to 921 days, although an APVMA report cites a half-life in normal air of 42 hours, implying a wildly shorter DT_{90}.

+Litigation

+In July 2011, a class action lawsuit was filed alleging that DuPont failed to provide adequate warnings about the effects of Imprelis on non-target plants.
+A settlement in the class action suit was preliminarily approved in February 2013 and was approved in October 2013.

+In September 2014, the EPA filed a Consent Agreement and Final Order (CAFO) against DuPont alleging violations of the Federal Insecticide, Fungicide, and Rodenticide Act relating to Imprelis.
+The order alleges that the Imprelis label "...did not contain directions for use and/or warning or caution statements which were adequate to protect non-target terrestrial plants when used in accordance with the approved label."
+It also alleges that DuPont failed to report the results of 18 field studies that demonstrated adverse effects on non-target plants.
+DuPont paid $1.85 million dollars to settle the order.

+Tradenames

+Aminocyclopyrachlor has been sold as "DPX-KJM44", "Aptexor", "Imprelis", "Method", "Perspective", "Streamline", "Invora", "Viewpoint", "Plainview", "Navius", "TruVist" and "TruRange".
+This list may be incomplete.